hjorthjort/hjorthjort.github.io/_posts/2018-11-08-2018-11-08-really_getting_the_y-combinator.markdown

 Closing words
 ==

-Thanks for following me thorugh that little construction.
+Thanks for following me through that little construction.
 It wasn't really a proof of anything (if you want that, try proving that for any `x`, if `x = f(x)` then `x = f(f(x)) = f(f(...f(x)...))`, it's straightforward).
 But imagine for a moment that you are Haskell Curry or Alonzo Church thinking about ways to